The Cannon (Tufts University): Painting the Cannon

 The act of painting the cannon has evolved into a ritual for Tufts students.
-It involves a set of strict rules that must be followed in order to preserve the tradition.
+It involves a set of strict rules that must be followed to preserve the tradition.
 The cannon is typically painted only after sunset.
 Due to the competitiveness surrounding its painting, students camp out until sunrise to prevent other students from painting over their work.
 The cannon has been used to send personal messages, such as birthday wishes and congratulations.
 The cannon has been painted to commemorate/protest many national events, such as the September 11th Attacks and the Black Lives Matter movement, and to influence Tufts' administration.